 Once you have completed cleaning the entire deck, allow it to dry completely.
 This will take several days.
 Avoiding walking on the deck until it's completely dry.

 Choose the Stain

-Semi transparent stains soak into the wood, giving your redwood deck protection from rain and wear for two years or more.
-It also won't peel or flake like a solid stain will.
+Semi-transparent stains soak into the wood, giving your redwood deck protection from rain and wear for two years or more.
+It also won't peel or flake as a solid stain will.

 Once you’ve applied a solid color stain, you cannot go back to a semi-transparent, you need to reapply solid stain each time.

 For all of these reasons, semi-transparent is the best type of stain to use for decks.